Top Schools for Statistics

 2. University of California - Berkeley

-In 2010, the Department of Statistics at the University of California in Berkeley ranked second on the U.S. News & World Report list of best graduate statistics programs.
-The department offers a Bachelor of Arts (B.A.), Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) in Statistics, as well as three main active areas of research, including theoretical statistics, applied statistics and probability.
-The department also offers a consulting service, through which graduate students can work under the supervision of a faculty member.
+In 2015, the Department of Statistics at the University of California in Berkeley ranked second on the U.S. News & World Report list of best graduate statistics programs.
+The department offers a Bachelor of Arts (B.A.), Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) in Statistics, as well as two main active areas of research, including theoretical statistics, and probability.

 3. University of Washington in Seattle, WA

-The University of Washington includes the Department of Statistics, which ranked third among its peers for its graduate biostatistics program and six for its general statistics program, according to U.S. News & World Report in 2010.
-In the same year, the department also received high rankings from the NRC for the quality of its research, scholarly reputation and student graduation rates.
-Unique to the department are its three interdisciplinary divisions, including the Center for Statistics in the Social Sciences (CSSS).
+The University of Washington includes the Department of Statistics, which ranked third among its peers for its general statistics program, according to U.S. News & World Report in 2015.
+Unique to the department are its five interdisciplinary divisions, including the Center for Statistics in the Social Sciences (CSSS).
 Individual programs culminate in an undergraduate or graduate degree; specialized course of study include computational finance and statistical genetics.

 |University of North Carolina at Chapel Hill||Offers a Master of Science and Ph.D. in Interdisciplinary Statistics and Operations Research (INSTORE)||Chapel Hill, NC|

 |Harvard University||Donald B. Rubin, faculty member, elected to the National Academy of Sciences||Cambridge, MA|